Updated July 15, 2020

 Sanctuary Women's Development Center - Norman

 Hours of operation are 9am-3pm beginning March 26.
 Essential services for unsheltered, homeless women and women with children including showers, laundry and day shelter.
 Limited to 10 clients in the sanctuary at a time – clients are rotating to accommodate capacity.
+Laundry are available by appointment only on Tuesday and Thursday for families with housing.
+Computer are available by appointment for essential use only.
+Case Management appointments are by phone and only opening families that experiencing homelessness.

-Center for Children & Families Inc. (CCFI)
+Center for Children and Families Inc. (CCFI)

 Due to the evolving COVID-19 health crisis, we have closed our doors to the public and are offering virtual services until further notice.